 Hotels, spas and restaurants put on special Women’s Day events including spa days, afternoon tea and evening meals for groups of ladies with a bottle of bubbly thrown in.

-Although Women’s Day shows that in the past, “a woman’s place was in the home”, it also recognises that women are the backbone of the family, especially at Christmas.
-Women certainly deserve a special day of rest and pampering, at least once a year!
+Although Women’s Day shows that in the past, “a woman’s place was in the home”, it also recognises that women are the backbone of many families, especially during Christmas in Ireland.

 FAQs about Women’s Little Christmas